Paul's Instructions on Prayer and the Role of Men and Women in the Church

-Two Reasons why the Teaching on the Role of the Women in the Church is a Command and not a Cultural Thing.
+Two Reasons Why the Teaching on the Role of the Women in the Church is a Command and Not a Cultural Thing.

 13For it was Adam who was first created, and then Eve.
 14And it was not Adam who was deceived, but the woman being deceived, fell into transgression.

 - I Timothy 2:13-14

-2. Woman Sinned First - vs. 14
+2. Woman Sinned First - verse 14

 But women will be preserved through the bearing of children if they continue in faith and love and sanctity with self-restraint.